scriptingislife/Im-Blue/README.md

 # Getting Started
 This will guide you through using the Im Blue repository to set up a host with incident response software.

+#### Note:
+All `*.scriptingis.life` subdomains most likely will be removed after the competition.
+`ir.scriptingis.life` redirects to the master zip file for this repository.
+You can also just clone the repo.
+`pub.scriptignis.life` links to the raw text of a public key the clients will use for Ansible.
+Make your own using [make_keys.sh](Ansible/Linux/keys/make_keys.sh)

 ## Downloads
 The repository can be downloaded as a zip file from a shortened domain.
 ### Linux